-- 2 tablespoons ghee, butter from grass-fed cows, or coconut oil
+- 2 tbsp. ghee, butter from grass-fed cows, or coconut oil

-- ¼ teaspoon freshly ground or microplaned nutmeg
+- ¼ tsp. freshly ground or microplaned nutmeg

-An hour before you begin preparing the cauliflower, begin roasting the garlic.
+An hour before you begin preparing the cauliflower, start roasting the garlic:

-- Place in oven and roast for 15 – 25 minutes.
+4. Place in the oven and roast for 15 to 25 minutes.
 Garlic cloves should be golden brown and slide easily out of skins.

-- Put a large stockpot on the stove and fill with a couple inches of water.
+1. Put a large stockpot on the stove and fill it with a couple of inches of water.
 Set into place a steamer insert.